Possession (law)

-In law, possession is the control a person intentionally exercises toward a thing.
-Like ownership, the possession of anything is commonly regulated by country under property law.
-In all cases, to possess something, a person must have an intention to possess it.
-A person may be in possession of some property (although possession does not always imply ownership).
+In law, possession is the exercise of dominion by a person over property to the exclusion of others.
+To possess something, a person must have an intention to possess it and an apparent purpose to assert control over it.
+A person may be in possession of some piece of property without being its owner.
+The possession of property is commonly regulated under the property law of a jurisdiction.

 Intention to possess

 An intention to possess (sometimes called animus possidendi) is the other component of possession.
-All that is required is an intention to possess something for the time being.
-In common law countries, the intention to possess a thing is a fact.
-Normally, it is proved by the acts of control and surrounding circumstances.
+All that is required for this criterion is an intention to possess something for the time being.
+In common law countries, the intention to possess a thing is a question of fact that can be proven by acts of control and surrounding circumstances.

-It is possible to intend to possess something without knowing that it exists.
-For example, if you intend to possess a suitcase, then you intend to possess its contents, even though you do not know what it contains.
+It is possible to intend to possess something and to actually possess it without knowing that it exists.
+For example, someone who intends to possess a suitcase also intends to possess its contents even if they are unknown.
 It is important to distinguish between the intention sufficient to obtain possession of a thing and the intention required to commit the crime of possessing something illegally, such as banned drugs, firearms or stolen goods.
-The intention to exclude others from the suitcase and its contents does not necessarily amount to the guilty mind of intending to possess illegally.
+The intention to exclude others from accessing a suitcase and its contents does not necessarily amount to the guilty mind of intending to possess its contents illegally.

 When people possess places to which the public has access, it may be difficult to know whether they intend to possess everything within those places.
 In such circumstances, some people make it clear that they do not want possession of the things brought there by the public.
-For example, it is not uncommon to see a sign above the coat rack in a restaurant which disclaims responsibility for items left there.
+For example, it is not uncommon to see a sign above a coat rack in a restaurant that disclaims responsibility for items left there.